 Morris situates the achievement of direct payments as a stage in a civil rights battle which, she urges, should be approached in collaboration with those for whom the opportunity to have rights, access to choices and control has been denied.
-The rights based discourses of the Independent Living Movement (Morris 1993b) throughout the 1980’s and 1990’s chimed with political and economic analysis which sought to reappraise the methods and motivations of the welfare state.
+The rights based discourses of the Independent Living Movement (Morris 1993b) throughout the 1980’s and 1990’s chimed with a political and economic analysis which sought to reappraise the methods and motivations of the welfare state.
 This meeting of the discourses of rights, from the Independent Living Movement, and the introduction of more consumerist discourses fitted neatly into, not only Conservative political principles, but also New Labour’s analysis of new global realities (Cerny & Evans 2004) and as such Spandler (2004: 190) argued that direct payments represent ‘a complex confluence of new right, New Labour and welfare user movement ideologies and demands’ (Spandler 2004: 190).

 Former Prime Minister Tony Blair clarified this new approach to public services in the social care green paper, Independence, Wellbeing and Choice: